adelrodriguez/brotherhood-app/README.md

 source env/bin/activate
 ```

-Change into the api folder and install the requirements:
+Change into the `api` directory and install the requirements:

 ```bash
 cd api